criteo-research/criteo-privacy-preserving-ml-competition/README.md

 # Criteo Privacy-preserving Machine Learning Competition @ AdKDD'21

-In Criteo-AdKdd'21 competition, the goal was to learn a ML model from aggregated data.
+In the Criteo-AdKdd'21 competition, the goal was to learn a ML model from aggregated data.
 - You can access the competition at http://go.criteo.net/criteo-privacy-preserving-ml-competition
 - You can find an article summirizing the results and providing additional hinsights at https://arxiv.org/pdf/2201.13123.pdf
 -